silverstripe/cwp/docs/en/gitlab/sharing-repositories.md

-# Sharing Repositories With Others
+# Sharing reposiories with others

 This how-to will show you how to share a repository with other Gitlab users.
 This could be used for etiher collaborative development, or simply sharing files.

-## Allow Others to View Your Repositories
+## Allow others to view your repositories

 You can add any user of the Gitlab site to one of your repositories.